kubeedge/kubeedge/README.md

 <img src="./docs/images/KubeEdge_logo.png">

 KubeEdge is an open source system extending native containerized application orchestration and device management to hosts at Edge.
-It is built upon Kubernetes and provides core infrastructure support for network, app. deployment and metadata sychronization between cloud and edge.
+It is built upon Kubernetes and provides core infrastructure support for network, app. deployment and metadata synchronization between cloud and edge.
 It also supports **MQTT** and allows developers to author customer logic and enable resource constraint devices communication at Edge.

 ## Advantages